telerik/blazor-docs/components/map/events.md

 ## OnClick

 The `OnClick` event fires when the user clicks or taps on the Map.
-The `OnClick` event handler receives an argument of type `MapClickEventArgs`, which exposes the following properties:
+The `OnClick` event handler argument is of type `MapClickEventArgs`, which exposes the following properties:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)